matijaSos/matijasos.github.io/_posts/2020-08-22-haskell-type-lvl-programming-intro-2.md

 we wouldn't get any errors - GHC sees that we got rid of one `'Succ` and is happy and convinced that we will eventually come to the end.

+*TODO: Why GHC doesn't complain if we do `Add ('Succ n) m = 'Succ (Add n m)`, since we still have the same number of constructors?
+Is it because `Add` is not at the beginning anymore?*

+This was pretty impressive for me, I didn't know GHC watches over this kind of stuff, "counting" how our recursion is doing.

+Anyhow, we can solve the problem from above by introducing `UndecidableInstances` extension.
+With it, our code from above successfully compiles.

+Now that we know how to sort out things on the type-level, let's actually write the function which appends two
+lists:

+{% highlight haskell %}
+append :: List n a -> List m a -> List (Add n m) a append End xs = xs append (Cons elem rest) xs = Cons elem (append rest xs)
+{% endhighlight %}

+We again do it recursively, always taking the first element "out" and calling `append` again for the reduced first list and the second list (general case).
+When first list reaches `End`, `append` will just return the second list (base case).

+But, if we try compile this we get an error!
+This is what it says:
+{% highlight haskell %}
+• Could not deduce: Add n1 ('Succ m) ~ 'Succ (Add n1 m)
+      from the context: n ~ 'Succ n1 bound by a pattern with constructor:
+                   Cons :: forall a (n :: Nat).
+                            a -> List n a -> List ('Succ n) a, in an equation for ‘append’
+        at gadtNonEmptyList.hs:121:9-20
+      Expected type: List (Add n m) a
+        Actual type: List ('Succ (Add n1 m)) a
+    • In the expression: Cons a (append rest xs)
+{% endhighlight %}

+What this error says is it basically complains that return type is not correct, it is different from what we declared in the function signature.
+In the signature we said that return type is `List (Add n m) a`.
+When `append`'s function body is evaluated, `Cons elem (append rest xs)`, it will be of type `List ('Succ (Add n m) a)`.

+Why?
+Let's deconstruct `Cons elem (append rest xs)` from the inside out. `append rest xs` is of type `List (Add n m) a`.
+And `Cons`'s type signature is `Cons :: a -> List n a -> List ('Succ n) a` - whatever `n` is, `Cons` will put `'Succ` on it.
+So in our case, where `n` is `Add n m` (from `append rest xs`), applying `Cons` on it will produce type `List ('Succ (Add n m)) a`.
+And what we promised to GHC in `append`'s return type was `List (Add n m) a`.

+Even if GHC tries to evaluate `Add n m` to see what is under the hood, it will again see from the general step that `Add x y` is produced.
+So when comparing returned and expected type (`List ('Succ (Add n m)) a` and `List (Add n m) a`), GHC sees that extra `'Succ` and concludes *"wait, this is not what I expected, I was looking for `Add` but I got `'Succ`"* and throws an error.

+The root of the problem is in what we experienced when defining `Add n m` type family, that GHC doesn't understand that `Add n m` will eventually produce a concrete type (`'Succ` in this case), because of the way we designed our recursion which always puts `Add` in the front.
+We managed previously to patch it up with enabling `UndecidableInstances`, but now it is coming back to haunt us again.

+We can solve it by slightly changing `Add`'s definition, the general case of the recursion:
+{% highlight haskell %}
+type family Add (x :: Nat) (y :: Nat) :: Nat where
+Add 'Zero n = n
+Add ('Succ n) m = 'Succ (Add n m)
+-- Before: Add ('Succ n) m = Add n ('Succ m)
+{% endhighlight %}

+So what we did is rearrange things a bit so now `'Succ` comes in front.
+With this change we don't get any errors and we can also disable `UndecidableInstances`.
+When GHC sees this it decides our recursion will eventually terminate and doesn't complatin.
+I am not sure exactly why, my guess is because here we applied `Add` to the "reduced" argument (`n`, while input was `'Succ n`) so that tells GHC that our recursion is moving in the right direction, that we are reducing the problem.
+Previously we just moved `'Succ` from one argument to another so I guess that was the problem, we haven't "reduced" anything.
+This is my current assumption and I would still like to understand this better.

+And this is it, with this last change everything works as expected!
+Now we can see `append` in action, but let's first just do one more thing:
+{% highlight haskell %}
+instance Show a => Show (List n a) where
+    show End = "End"
+    show (Cons e es) = show e ++ " - " ++ (show es)
+{% endhighlight %}
+I implemented `List` as an instance of `Show` typeclass so we can nicely visualize our lists.

+Let's now see `append` on a few examples:
+{% highlight haskell %}
+> append (List "a" End) (List "b" End)
+"a" - "b" - End

+> :t append ((List "a" End) (List "b" End)) append ((List "a" End) (List "b" End)) :: List ('Succ ('Succ Zero)) [Char]

+> append (List "a" End) End
+"a" - End
+{% endhighlight %}

+We can see how everything works and also that types accurrately reflect number of elements in the list.

+For the end, here some of my thoughts on type-level programming after trying it out on these
+examples:
+* Type-level programming let's us put put more features/properties into types and achieve compile time safety for them, but not without a cost - we have to program things both on type and data level (e.g. as we did with `append` function).
+* It is important to consider how we will implement and structure types to match well in all instances, since it is possible run into non-obvious errors such as we hadd with `Add n m`.

+All together it was really cool for me to learn about this!
+I hope you found it useful - let me know if you have any questions or if I could have done anything better.